SAP/openui5-docs/docs/Step_9_Allow_Bookmarkable_Tabs_with_Optional_Query_Parameters_b8561ff.md

 }
 ```

 Up until now, you could only navigate to an employee’s resume with the deep link `webapp/index.html#/employees/3/resume`.
 This will always select the first tab as implemented by the `IconTabBar` control.
-In order to open the page directly with a specific tab selected and to make the tabs bookmarkable, we add the `query` parameter to the URL pattern.
+In order to open the page directly with a specific tab selected and to make the tabs bookmarkable, we add the `?query` parameter to the URL pattern.

 This allows URLs like `webapp/index.html#/employees/3/resume?tab=Projects` where the query parameter defines which tab shall be displayed.
 We change the pattern of the `employeeResume` route to `employees/{employeeId}/resume:?query:`.
 The new part `:?query:` allows to pass on queries with any parameters, for example, the hash `/#/employees/3/resume?tab=Projects` or `/#/employees/3/resume?tab=Projects&action=edit` matches the pattern and can be processed in the matched event.